jrheard/blog/_drafts/hypothesis-and-pexpect.md

 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

 When Hypothesis sees a test that's annotated with the `@given` decorator, it runs that test a bunch of times.
-This test's decorator says that it wants a random `password` argument, so Hypothesis will give the test a random password each time it's run.
+This test's decorator says that the test wants a random `password` argument; so each time Hypothesis runs this test, it'll generate a random password.

-We're halfway there—all we have to do now is tell Hypothesis how to generate too-short passwords.
+We're halfway there—all we have to do now is tell Hypothesis how to actually _generate_ too-short passwords.

 A too-short password is a string with some characters in it.
 Those characters can be the lowercase letters a-z, the uppercase letters A-Z, the digits 0-9, and some specific symbols given in the assignment writeup.
-Since we only want to generate passwords that are "too short", a too-short password can have at most seven characters.
+The student's password-checker program is supposed to reject passwords that are shorter than eight characters, so a too-short password can have at most seven characters.

 Here's how to say that to Hypothesis: